Mr Philip Stott

 MB, BS, FRCS (Tr. & Orth.), MRCS, DPhil

-Mr Philip Stott specialises in treating hip disorders ranging from sports men and women or someone having their first hip replacement to the patient who has problems with their fifth hip!
-He is fascinated by how hip surgery and treatment have improved over the last decade, and enjoys guiding patients through the complexity of modern hip surgery.
+I specialise in treating hip disorders, ranging from sports men and women or someone having their first hip replacement to the patient who has problems with their fifth hip!
+I am fascinated by how hip surgery and treatments have improved over the last decade, and enjoy guiding patients through the complexity of modern hip surgery.

-After attending medical school in London he did most of his basic surgical rotation in and around Brighton.
-He completed his DPhil at Sussex University in Biomechanical Engineering.
+After attending medical school in London, I did most of my basic surgical rotation in and around Brighton.
+I completed my DPhil at Sussex University in Biomechanical Engineering.
 This work has changed how surgeons are trained.

-He then went on to train on the St George's Hospital Orthopaedic rotation.
-He completed a trauma fellowship in New Zealand and then joint replacement and pelvic fracture fellowships at St George's.
-He has lectured at international hip surgery courses.
+I then went on to train on the St George's Hospital Orthopaedic rotation.
+I completed a trauma fellowship in New Zealand and then joint replacement and pelvic fracture fellowships at St George's.
+I have lectured at international hip surgery courses.

-During his training Mr Stott quickly became interested in hip problems.
-He was attracted to pelvic fractures as a way to gain expertise with pelvic/hip anatomy and disorders.
+During my training I quickly became interested in hip problems.
+I was attracted to pelvic fractures as a way to gain expertise with pelvic/hip anatomy and disorders.

-He has an interest in the treatment of infected joint replacements and in patients with massive bone loss.
-Mr Stott also performs knee arthroscopy and replacement surgery for the NHS as well as trauma involving a hip or knee replacement.
-He regularly operates on patients with complex fractures around the pelvis, joint replacements and legs.
+I have an interest in the treatment of infected joint replacements and in patients with massive bone loss.
+I have also performed knee arthroscopy and replacement surgery for the NHS as well as trauma involving a hip or knee replacement.
+I regularly operate on patients with complex fractures around the pelvis, joint replacements and legs.

-In 2012 Mr Philip Stott published internationally on the treatment of patients with fractured hips.
-He spoke at the last British Hip Society meeting in Sheffield on infected hips.
+In 2012 I published internationally on the treatment of patients with fractured hips.
+I spoke at the last British Hip Society meeting in Sheffield on infected hips.